Maine payroll tax and registration guide

 Register for the Maine Paid Family & Medical Leave (PFML) program by going to The Maine Paid Leave Contributions Portal.
 After completing registration, you'll be issued a PFML ID by the state.
 You must enter this PFML ID into OnPay in order for us to report your contributions to this state program.

-You must enter your Paid Leave ID in OnPay, and grant us TPA access
+Enter your Paid Leave ID in OnPay, and grant us TPA access

 Your Paid Leave ID must be entered into Payroll Taxes for Maine in order for OnPay to report and remit on your behalf.
 You must also grant OnPay TPA access for Maine's Paid Family Medical Leave program.
 This includes Paid Leave Equivalent plans.